BassyAyman/SOA-PolyMars/readme.md

 * use `windows-prepare.sh` to build and starts all the services
 * use `windows-run.sh` to execute the rocket launch scenario

+## When Running
+When the `run.sh` is executed, the first scenario is launched, during this one, the basics flow of success events occurs, basically, the weather is good and the rocket have no problem, so we launch it, and after a while, the booster is detached and the payload after.
+After 30 second, the second scenario come next, with a rocket issue detected by telemetry that send message to commander, so they order the destruction of the rocket.

 ## Distribution of points (400 in total)
 * Ayman Bassy: 100 points
 * Igor Melnyk: 100 points